AWS Client VPN Endpoint Setup: A Comprehensive Guide

 This service will create an encrypted SSL connection between the client (PC, and mobile devices) and the AWS servers.
 It means the data transferred between your devices and AWS services is secure and protected.

-The endpoint is managed by AWS, the users establish the connection using a client VPN application (OpenVPN).
+The endpoint is managed by AWS and the users establish the connection using a client VPN application (OpenVPN).

 Following are the key features of AWS Client VPN.